polished-rb/knockout-rb/_includes/homepage-copy.md

 [Opal](http://opalrb.org) is a Ruby to JavaScript Compiler.
 It is source-to-source, making it fast as a runtime.
 Opal includes a compiler (which can be run in any browser), a corelib and runtime implementation.
 The corelib/runtime is also very small.

-The **[Opal-Knockout](https://github.com/jaredcwhite/opal-knockout)** gem brings these two technologies together, allowing you to write new View Models with simple Ruby code to handle dynamic data, event handling, and nested compotent composition.
+As part of the Polished collection of front-end framework components, the **[Knockout](https://github.com/polished-rb/knockout)** gem brings these two technologies together, allowing you to write new View Models with simple Ruby code to handle dynamic data, event handling, and nested compotent composition.
 All the Knockout connections are managed for you, facilitating an elegant way to load, edit, and save data that updates the HTML DOM in real-time.

 Here's an example of a simple View Model: